 But what about the rest of the game?
 I don’t want to say that the entire gameplay was as emotional as the first few minutes.
 Let’s be honest, it’s hard to top-off that prologue.
 There is a change in pace, but the game is gorgeous, challenging, and fun overall.
 And the last few scenes will probably have you bawling a bit.

-Oh, and if you’re looking for more reasons to cry, you’ll be happy to know that Ori and the Will of the Wisps is releasing this year.
+Oh, and if you’re looking for more reasons to cry, you’ll be happy to know that Ori and the Will of the Wisps will be released next year.
+We’ll see if that one wins a spot in our list of the saddest video games.

 Initial Release Date: May 20, 2014 | Platforms: Nintendo Switch, PS4, iOS, Windows, Linux MacOS, tvOS